TsuyoshiUshio/BlogBabel/docs/Design.md

 Check the total Token Count and separate with chank that contains token less than 4096.
 The algorithm will be:
-* Get the token count and devided to chanks by for each 4096
+* Get the token count and devided to chanks within 4096.
+We find when it exceed 2048, find the line start with `#` or exceed 3000 token.
 * Read the document from top until it reach to the limit. (e.g. if the limit is 90 %, the read line until it reaches header in between 90% to 100%), until it finsihed reading

 #### 4. Processing